ArjunCodess/chemistrycheck/README.md

    - Support for WhatsApp (.txt), Telegram (.json), and Instagram (.json) chat exports
    - Secure file upload using Vercel Blob storage
    - Automatic platform detection and parsing
+   - Changed your mind?
+Delete your uploaded file instantly before analysis starts
+   - Clear transparency about how your data is handled—shown right after upload
-   - **Privacy-first**: Chat files are deleted from storage immediately after analysis is complete.
+   - Chat files are deleted from storage immediately after analysis is complete.
 The project is fully open source for transparency.

 2. **AI-Powered Analysis**
    - Analyzes message patterns, response times, word frequency, and emoji usage